elan-ev/tobira/docs/docs/semantics.md

 ![](./ui-elements.png)

-## Pages
+## Content Pages

-Tobira contains a hierarchy of *pages*, also called the page tree.
+Tobira contains a hierarchy of *content pages*, collectively also called the *page tree*.
-There is one home page (also called start page, or root), which is the first thing you see when visiting Tobira.
+There is one root *content page* (also called home page or start page), which is the first thing you see when visiting Tobira.
-Each page can have sub-pages.
-Moderators can add and remove these pages.
+Each *content page* can have sub-*content pages*, which moderators can add and remove.
+Each *content page* has a name (which is shown at the very top) and contains an ordered list of "content blocks".
+Currently, there are title blocks, text blocks, series blocks and video blocks.

+In Tobira's user-facing UI, *content pages* are simply called "pages".
+But as "page" is a very generic term, this document will use the term *content page* to specifically refer to these user-editable pages described in this section.

 In addition to this main page tree, each user (who is allowed to) can create and manage their own page tree.
-These pages are called "user pages".
+These *content pages* are called "user pages".
-User pages and the content places there do not appear in the search or anywhere in the main page tree; one has to know the username or link to a user page in order to visit it.
+User pages (and the content placed there) do not appear in the search or anywhere in the main page tree; one has to know the username or link to a user page in order to visit it.
 (Content that also appears on public pages, will also appear in the search.)

-Each page has a name (which is shown at the very top), can have sub-pages, and can contain an ordered list of "content blocks".
-Currently, there are title blocks, text blocks, series blocks and video blocks.

 ## Routes

-Different routes exist in Tobira to access pages, videos, the management section, or other features of Tobira.
+Different routes exist in Tobira to access *content pages*, videos, the management section, or other features of Tobira.
 The values `in this style` are the URL paths, e.g. what the browser will show after your domain (e.g. `tobira.my-university.de`) when visiting that route.

-- **Main pages**: `/<path/to/page>`.
+- **Main content pages**: `/<path/to/page>`.
-  Shows a page in the page tree.
+  Shows a *content page* in the page tree.
   There are certain limitations on the path segments that can be used here in order to not collide with the routes defined below.
   Examples:
     - `/` (*home page*)